What did you do before creating Gin 1689?

 Can you tells us more about the recipe and distillery?

 My goal was to find the authentic recipe and bring it back to market.
 It took me 18 months before I found the authentic recipe in the British Library and now I had to find a distillery that had enough experience to make this gin.
-After a search, I found Herman Jansen Beverages in Schiedam (near Rotterdam) which has always been the home of distilleries in Holland.
+After a search, I found Herman Jansen Beverages in Schiedam, a town that for centuries has been the capital of Dutch Gin and Genever.
 Herman Jansen was founded in 1777, so I knew with their experience they know how to bring back the authentic gin.

 What has been the biggest challenge so far?